 The most traditional island: Naxos

 If you are looking to experience authentic rural Greek life, you will adore Naxos.
 This island has gorgeous beaches, interesting ruins and ancient cities, and dozens of traditional villages – 46 to be precise.
-You can simply spend your days driving around the islands, stopping in one of the villages for a coffee or a beer, wander around the tranquil streets, marvel at the pristine stone churches and spend the rest of the day relaxing on a secluded beach.
+You can simply spend your days driving around the islands, stopping in one of the villages for a coffee or a beer, enjoy some fresh, delicious Greek food, wander around the tranquil streets, marvel at the pristine stone churches and spend the rest of the day relaxing on a secluded beach.
 Not many visitors take the time to actually stop in the villages rather than just pass through them, which is why most of them still feel completely untouched by tourism.

 How to get there: You can fly from Athens (40 mins) or arrive by ferry from Paros (25- 45 mins), Mykonos (45 mins), or Santorini (2 hrs).

 Where to stay: Naxos, the main town, is a popular base for visitors, as are the western beaches, like Plaka, Agia Anna and Agios Prokopios.